 If parties are actually intending on representing themselves in a divorce, court-approved documents can be found online.
 However, even if you want to get the documents online, it is smart to have legal representation.
 Attorneys can help walk you through the process and ensure that everything gets completed accurately and thoroughly.

-If you need help with your divorce, Stange Law Firm, PC has attorneys who can help in St. Louis, Kansas City, Columbia, Springfield, Tulsa and beyond in Missouri, Illinois, Kansas and Oklahoma.
+If you need help with your divorce, Stange Law Firm, PC has attorneys who can help in St. Louis, Chicago, Kansas City, Columbia, Springfield, Tulsa, Oklahoma City, Lincoln, Omaha, and beyond in Missouri, Illinois, Kansas, Oklahoma, and Nebraska.
 Contact us online or by calling one of our convenient locations for a consultation.